-Constant Contact has a user-friendly interface, with a simple drag-and-drop email editor.
+Constant Contact email service provider has a user-friendly interface, with a simple drag-and-drop email editor.
 It also has a lot of resources and tutorials for those just starting out and a helpline if you need extra support.
 Again, this ease of use is great if you want to keep things simple.
 There are over 100 mobile-optimized templates to choose from – so there are plenty of options for you.

 It also has a lot of integration – you can import contacts from Gmail and Outlook, and it offers integration with other services like Shopify and Eventbrite, which could be useful if that applies to your business.
 If a customer were to browse your online shop, adding items to their cart, and then abandoned it – you’d have the option to email them a reminder to come back.

 It offers segmentation in the form of adding tags to contacts – this could be helpful if you want to send out certain emails to a specific category of your contacts.
 For example, if you want to send out an email about an event to your contacts that live in the local area, you can do that easily.
 You can add blog post teasers – great if you want to direct clients to your latest post – and you can schedule regular emails, for example, for birthdays or anniversaries.

 In terms of analytics, it offers real-time tracking tools, looking at sends, bounces, open rates, and click rates, so you can track trends as they happen.